deepakbackuply/softaculous_api/cpanel/guide/push_to_live_default.md

-## Push the installation to their live site using Softaculous API guide
+## Push the installation to their live site(Default Options) using Softaculous API guide

 This guide explains how to push the site to its live site using Softaculous API.